EXCLUSIVE-Data center operator CoreSite fields acquisition interest-sources

 CoreSite shares are up 28% year-to-date, outperforming the benchmark U.S. S&P 500 Index, as remote working during the COVID-19 pandemic fueled demand for more processing power and data storage in corporate networks.

+CyrusOne Inc CONE.O, a U.S. data center operator with a market capitalization of about $10 billion, has also been exploring strategic alternatives that include a potential sale of the company, Reuters reported in September.

-(Reporting by Greg Roumeliotis and David French in New York Editing by Bernadette Baum)
+(Reporting by Greg Roumeliotis and David French in New York Editing by Bernadette Baum and Nick Zieminski)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))